HMC Community Shed

-Safety is the major priority for the WMMMS, and we encourage all members to be familiar with the Shed’s comprehensive Health and Safety Manual, and the safety sheets on each piece of equipment.
+Safety is the major priority for the HMC Community Shed, and we encourage all members to be familiar with the Shed’s comprehensive Health and Safety procedures, and operating procedures for each piece of equipment.

-- Participants must be assessed as competent to use tools and equipment before use
+- Users must be assessed as competent to use tools and equipment before use

-- Be familiar with where the first aid equipment is kept, and Evacuation Procedures
+- Users must be familiar with where the first aid equipment is kept, and Evacuation Procedures

 Who Can Join?

-Membership is open to individuals, agencies or organisations concerned with men’s issues.
+Membership is open to individuals, agencies or organisations.

-Membership starts by completing a Shed Membership Form for nomination.
-This form must be lodged with the Shed Coordinator for processing and approval.
+Membership starts by completing a HMC Volunteer Form which must be lodged with the HMC Office for processing and approval.
 If approval is granted, the nominee will be requested to pay a membership fee.
-An application form is available from the Shed Coordinator or HMC.
+An application form is available from HMC office.

-Once you are a member we will introduce you to the facilities available at the Waratah Community Reserve on which the WMMMS stands including HMC Community Centre, the Shed and the Shed work spaces/equipment.
+Once you are a member we will introduce you to the HMC Community Centre facilities including the Community Shed and Community Garden.

-When your membership application has been processed and accepted, members will be presented with an information sheet to register personal details, medical conditions, and an assessment of skills/competencies.
+When your membership application has been processed and accepted, members will be asked to register personal details, medical conditions, and will complete an induction and orientation session.
 This will ensure your health and safety is properly considered when you are in the Shed.

 You will also be given an information pack with full details of the Community Shed’s policies and procedures, and the expectations of members.